 Spicy Red Pepper Hummus

-- 10 ounce jar of roasted red peppers
+- additional chopped roasted red peppers

 - Add the remaining roasted red peppers and pulse to coarsely chop.
-Enjoy as a dip or sandwich filling!